-Some pollens are much more aggressive than othersMay 21st, 2012 in Immunology /
+Some pollens are much more aggressive than othersMay 21, 2012 in Medicine & Health / Immunology

 Scientists from across Europe investigated the allergic potential of pollens from the three main triggers of hay fever in Europe: Birch, grass and olive.
 As the Hialine study researchers have found, the allergenicity of the pollens varies.
 Depending on the time of year and region, the pollens produce different quantities of protein compounds, these being ultimately responsible for the allergic immune reaction.